The Other Women’s Movement

 To Nomani, downplaying the religious nature of Islamist extremism is part of the same pandering.
 In June 2016, when Trump lashed into Obama for failing to cite “radical Islamic terrorism” after the Pulse nightclub shooting in Orlando, Florida, many liberals were outraged by what they saw as his Muslim-baiting.
 Nomani, who had voted for Obama and all other Democratic presidential candidates in her adult life, was heartened.

-The pro-Clinton “groupthink” in her social circles, Nomani says, was a turnoff—as were comments by former Secretary of State Madeleine Albright and feminist leader Gloria Steinem that disparaged young women who supported Sen. Bernie Sanders (I-Vt.) in the Democratic primaries.
+The pro-Clinton “groupthink” in her social circles, Nomani says, was a turnoff — as were comments by former Secretary of State Madeleine Albright and feminist leader Gloria Steinem that disparaged young women who supported Sen. Bernie Sanders (I-Vt.) in the Democratic primaries.
 “That’s exactly the problem,” Nomani says.
 “You just can’t understand that there’s differentiation among women.”

 Clearly, women in the West feel that they are facing new frustrations and insecurities and are looking for a kind of support that old-style politics doesn’t offer.
 “It’s a different feminism and a different populism,” UC-Berkeley’s Hochschild told me, describing the attitudes of women in the heartland who voted for Trump and love Palin.
 Although not all pro-Trump women would describe themselves as populists, it is a good way to sum them up.
 Mainstream feminists would no doubt find them exasperating, but they are, for many reasons, done with mainstream feminists and determined to seek their own path to empowerment.
 However much critics may question their choice of Trump as the vehicle for their revolt, their grievances and concerns demand to be heard.